 - (c) Assignment of Bankruptcy Matters.
 The Clerk of Court must randomly assign bankruptcy appeals and motions to withdraw the reference to a District Judge unless a matter arising out of the same or administratively consolidated bankruptcy case has been previously filed with the Court, in which case the matter must be assigned to the District Judge who presided over the related matter. - (d) Assignment of Capital Habeas Corpus Cases.
-The Clerk of Court must randomly assign capital habeas corpus cases to a District Judge. - (e) Assignment of Complaints Filed by Incarcerated must randomly assign complaints filed by incarcerated persons and habeas corpus petitions to a District Judge and randomly refer them to a Magistrate Judge.
+The Clerk of Court must randomly assign capital habeas corpus cases to a District Judge. - (e) Assignment of Complaints Filed by Incarcerated Persons and Habeas Corpus Petitions.
+The Clerk of Court must randomly assign complaints filed by incarcerated persons and habeas corpus petitions to a District Judge and randomly refer them to a Magistrate Judge.
 Any future pleadings filed by the incarcerated person or habeas corpus petitioner must be directly assigned and referred to the same District Judge and Magistrate Judge to whom the earlier case was assigned and referred, unless otherwise ordered by the Court.